transportkollektiv/openbike/docs/administrator/tracker/manual.rst

 cykel-ttn
 ---------
 In this case, we're looking at the LoRaWAN based location trackers that send their data over the publicly available `The Things Network`_ (TTN).
 The `cykel-ttn`_ adapter is a generic TTN adapter for GPS devices that supports lat/lon, accuracy and battery voltage status.
+It connects via MQTT to TTN and receives the incoming data packets from the trackers near instantly.
 If your system uses multiple different trackers that are all LoRaWAN/TTN based you can deploy cykel-ttn once and just use different configuration.
 More to this usage below.

 Decoder